aws-deepracer/aws-deepracer-launcher/getting-started.md

 **Navigation**

 * [deepracer_navigation_node](https://github.com/aws-racer/aws-deepracer-navigation-pkg) - collects model inference results and publishes a servo message with throttle and steering angle values based on the action space for the selected machine learning model.
-* [servo_node](https://github.com/aws-racer/aws-deepracer-servo-pkg) - maps the input servo throttle and servo angle ratios to raw PWM models and sent to the servos to move the vehicle.
+* [servo_node](https://github.com/aws-racer/aws-deepracer-servo-pkg) - maps the input servo throttle and servo angle ratios to raw PWM values thats set on the servo/motor to move the vehicle.

 **General Application Support**

 * [async_web_server_cpp](https://github.com/GT-RAIL/async_web_server_cpp) - an open source package that supports streaming display_mjpeg and overlay_mjpeg to the front end as a camera stream.
 * [ctrl_node](https://github.com/aws-racer/aws-deepracer-ctrl-pkg) - as the main node, it exposes services used by webserver backend API calls.
 * [software_update_node](https://github.com/aws-racer/aws-deepracer-systems-pkg) - responsible for the software update system managing the aws-deepracer-core, aws-deepracer-util, aws-deepracer-sample-models, and aws-deepracer-webserver packages.
-* [model_loader_node](https://github.com/aws-racer/aws-deepracer-systems-pkg) - responsible for extracting tar.gz files from USB and those uploaded from console.
+* [model_loader_node](https://github.com/aws-racer/aws-deepracer-systems-pkg) - responsible for extracting tar.gz model files from USB and those uploaded from console.
 * [otg_control_node](https://github.com/aws-racer/aws-deepracer-systems-pkg) - responsible to enable and disable OTG connection and publish connection status.
-* [network_monitor_node](https://github.com/aws-racer/aws-deepracer-systems-pkg) - responsible to connect to WiFi based on configuration file on USB and communicate the network connection status.
+* [network_monitor_node](https://github.com/aws-racer/aws-deepracer-systems-pkg) - responsible to connect to Wi-Fi based on configuration file on USB and communicate the network connection status.
-* [device_info_node](https://github.com/aws-racer/aws-deepracer-device-info-pkg) - provides hardware and software information.
+* [device_info_node](https://github.com/aws-racer/aws-deepracer-device-info-pkg) - provides hardware and software version information.
-* [battery_node](https://github.com/aws-racer/i2c_pkg) - reads and publishes battery level information.
+* [battery_node](https://github.com/aws-racer/i2c_pkg) - reads and publishes vehicle battery level information.
 * [model_optimizer_node](https://github.com/aws-racer/aws-deepracer-model-optimizer-pkg) - runs the model optimizer on the selected machine learning model.
-* [status_led_node](https://github.com/aws-racer/aws-deepracer-status-led-pkg) - controls blinking and solid light functionality for the status LEDs.
+* [status_led_node](https://github.com/aws-racer/aws-deepracer-status-led-pkg) - controls blinking and solid light functionality for the status LEDs found on the side of the DeepRacer device.
 * [usb_monitor_node](https://github.com/aws-racer/aws-deepracer-usb-monitor-pkg) - monitors USB connections and published a notification if a required file is found.
 * [web_video_server](https://github.com/RobotWebTools/web_video_server/pull/111) - an open source package that supports streaming the images from a topic through the webserver to the front end.
-* [webserver_node](https://github.com/aws-racer/aws-deepracer-webserver-pkg) - a collection of FLASK APIs called from the front end.
+* [webserver_publisher_node](https://github.com/aws-racer/aws-deepracer-webserver-pkg) - a collection of FLASK APIs called from the front end.
 These APIs call ROS services and return results to the front end.

 ## Installing build tools

+To install the required build tools, open up a terminal on the DeepRacer device and run the following commands as root user.

 1. Install rosinstall if not installed previously:

         apt install python3-rosinstall